As an academic research Organisation, the EORTC is dedicated to strong principles of independence and scientific relevance.

-- The study database is managed at the EORTC headquarters or by an equivalent independent academic body, and can only be acquired by the commercial sector after maturity of the primary end-point
+- The study database is managed at the EORTC Headquarters or by an equivalent independent academic body and access to primary endpoint data is controlled by EORTC.

-- A charter defines the conditions for biological material storage and use
+- A Policy defines the conditions for biological material storage and use.

 Publication of results

-The results of all EORTC studies are published, irrespective of the findings (positive or negative, statistically significant or not), in scientific journals, or presented or disclosed in a manner that fairly reflects the evidence supported by the results.
-The publications conform to the CONSORT guidelines and to the International Committee of Medical Journal Editors’ guidelines on authorship.
-(EORTC Policies)
+The results of all EORTC studies are published irrespective of outcome (positive or negative, statistically significant or not) in scientific journals or presented or disclosed in a manner that fairly reflects the evidence supported by the results.
+The publications conform to the CONSORT guidelines and to the International Committee of Medical Journal Editors’ guidelines on authorship reflected in EORTC Policies.

 EORTC’s UK registered charity Friends of EORTC is a member of the Association of Medical Research Charities (AMRC), and therefore abides by their conditions of membership.
 All AMRC members support the AMRC position statement on the use of animals in research and on supporting research in universities.